bazelbuild/bazel-website/naming.md

 1. Prefer **not introducing a new brand name**: "*Bazel*" is already a new brand for our users, we should avoid confusing them with too many new names.

-2. Prefer **using a name that includes "Bazel"**: This helps to express that it is a Bazel related tool, it also helps people finding it with a search engine.
+2. Prefer **using a name that includes "Bazel"**: This helps to express that it is a Bazel related tool, it also helps people find it with a search engine.

 3. Prefer **using names that are descriptive about what the tool is doing**: Ideally, the name should not need a subtitle for users to have a first good guess at what the tool does.
 Using english words separated by spaces is a good way to achieve this.